henrikwirth/dev.to/articles/guide-to-gatsby-wordpress-starter-advanced/7-PageBuilder-with-ACF-Flexible-Content.md

 **Eh voilà, we have a page builder.
 We can define layouts/components in our WordPress backend with ACF and dynamically render React components, depending on the type.**

-## Improve performance through Template-String technique
+## Improve performance through Template-String technique :tophat:

 > I won't explain too much detail in this written part.
 Please watch [the video]() for it.